yellowdog/python-examples/README.md

 The `yd-upload`, `yd-download`, `yd-delete`, and `yd-ls` commands provide direct access to remote data stores (object storage buckets) via **[rclone](https://rclone.org)**.
 They do **not** require a YellowDog Application key or secret — only the data store connection details.

+The `rclone` binary will be automatically downloaded if not already present.

 These commands share a common `[dataClient]` TOML configuration section:

 ```toml